facelessuser/coloraide/docs/src/markdown/gamut.md

 all gamut mapping.
 ///

 ColorAide has developed an experimental chroma reduction technique that employs ray tracing.
+Its aim is to provide faster chrome reduction for gamut mapping using constant lightness.
 This approach specifically targets RGB gamuts, or spaces that can be represented with RGB gamuts.
 Additionally, if ColorAide can detect a linear version of the targeted RGB gamut, that version will be used automatically for best results.
 Currently ColorAide can gamut map all officially supported color spaces as they either have an RGB gamut or can be coerced into one.

-The way this approach works is it takes a given color and converts it to a perceptual LCh like color space (the default being OkLCh) and then calculates the achromatic version of the color (chroma set to zero).
-If the achromatic color exceeds the maximum or minimum lightness of the gamut, the respective maximum or minimum achromatic color is returned.
+The ray trace approach works by taking a given color and converting it to a perceptual Lab-ish or LCh-ish color space (the default being OkLCh) and then calculates the achromatic version of the color (chroma set to zero).
 Assuming the lightness is within bounds, a ray is cast from the inside of the cube, from the achromatic point to the current color.
 The intersection along this path with the RGB gamut surface is then found.
+If the achromatic color exceeds the maximum or minimum lightness of the gamut, the respective maximum or minimum achromatic color is returned.

 /// note | Ray Trace Algorithm
 The ray trace algorithm is based on the [slab method](https://en.wikipedia.org/wiki/Slab_method).
 The intersection that